jacderida/licensing-playground-workspace/sn_client/README.md

 ## License

-This Safe Network library is licensed under the GNU General Public License (v3).
+This Safe Network library is licensed under the GNU General Public License v3.0 only.

 For more details, see the [LICENSE](../LICENSE) file at the root of this repository.